burritoaddict/spi-lockdown/README.md

 modified, and is recommended to prevent unwanted firmware modifications.

 This module is meant to be used as part of a SecureBoot environment.
+Where it is hardened such that there is no /dev/mem access or privileged IO available.

+Note: tested on debian, 3.16 kernel, and ICH10R LPC Interface Controller

 ## Usage